No lab centers are available in this city

 Aug 29, 2022

 Dengue is a mosquito-borne viral infection caused by the dengue virus.
 Also called break-bone fever, dengue generally spreads in tropical areas of the world, especially during monsoons when the weather is humid and warm.
 Dengue fever is spread by the bite of an Aedes mosquito found in tropical and subtropical areas worldwide.
 When an Aedes mosquito bites a dengue-infected person, it becomes a carrier of the virus.
-While the virus cannot get transmitted directly from person to person, it spreads through the Aedes mosquito.
+While the virus cannot be transmitted directly from person to person, it spreads through the Aedes mosquito.
 When this mosquito bites another body, s/he can be infected with the dengue virus.
 The virus can infect anyone within any group, either adults or kids.
 However, children are more likely to catch the disease as they play outdoors and are not fully aware of the intricacies of these mosquito bites.
 Here is more on dengue fever in children and things parents should do.

-Symptoms of Dengue Fever in Children
+The Risk of Dengue Fever in Infants

 While dengue fever is usually mild in young children, there may be some moderate or severe symptoms in children who have had infections in the past.
 Some common signs and symptoms of dengue fever are: